 - Setup an HTML sitemap (usually linked from the footer) containing links to your pages, posts and product categories.

 - Use noindex for tags, date archives, author listings, etc.

-Using SEO friendly URLs for your WooCommerce pages help search engines understand the site architecture and the structure of the content.
+Using SEO-friendly URLs for your WooCommerce pages helps search engines understand the site architecture and the structure of the content.
 They also help users quickly find products that they are looking for.
 As a best practice for your WooCommerce URL structure;